RonT23/AXI-4-Sobel-Edge-Detector/README.md

     - Makefile                          [ok]

 5. Data-Samples
-    - Python scripts                    [Need to fix dimensions Nx <-> Ny]
+    - Python scripts                    [pk]
-    - raw-files                         [need to add new images]
+    - raw-files                         [ok]
-    - csv-files                         [need to add new images]
+    - csv-files                         [ok]
-    - original-files                    [need to add new images]
+    - original-files                    [ok]

 6. Build-SoC
-    - build.py                          [build the petalinux-os, compile the software and in general build all the required binaries for the SoC and deploy them on SD]
+    - build.py                          [ compile the software and in general build all the required binaries for the SoC and deploy them on SD]
     - env.config                        [add enviroment variables]

 Test everything on Ajax